TampliteSK/Dragonrose_Cpp/README.md

 ### 0.x: <br>
 0.29 (dev): Completely rewritten from scratch, surpassed 0.28 and 0.25.
 - Eval: Added more evaluation terms
 - Search: Using more aggressive FP/EFP.
-Added PVS, RFP.
+Added PVS, RFP, LMR.
 Switched to fail-soft entirely.
 - Other: Patched some bugs.

 ## To-do list